CodeYellowBV/backbone-crux/README.md

 ## Changelog

+### 2.0.8
+- Added patch for ItemView to add bindPlugins and addPlugin.
+In bindPlugin you can bootstrap plugins which are bound once after render and unbound after destroy.

 ### 2.0.0
 - Upgraded backbone.paginator to v2.
 Breaks all pagination support for the v1 branch.
 Pagination now works with page and per_page instead of limit/offset.
 The parse function is split into parseRecords and parseState.

 ### 1.2.4
 - Added marionette.itemView patch for serializeData.